keithmburu/courses/2020-compling/hw/hw3_text_classification.md

 Dropout is a kind of **regularization** for neural networks.
 The purpose of the regularization is to reduce overfitting and increase generalizability.
 Intuitively, if we randomly remove some percentage of the nodes in our network during training, these nodes  learn to depend less on the adjacent nodes, leading them to "evolve" to be stronger on their own.
 We can add a `dropout=0.2` parameter to our GRU layer to use this.
 There's also a `recurrent_dropout` option, which does the same for the recurrent unit itself.

-## Part 3: Assignment
+## : Assignment

-Write a report that addresses the following.
+Write a report in Markdown or LaTeX that addresses the following.
 It should be written in complete, grammatical English, and it should be formatted correctly.
 Otherwise, points will be deducted.

 Tackle the sentiment analysis task with three kinds of recurrent units.

 Analyze (1) the amount of time required to train, e.g., how well/stably/quickly it learns and converges (use graphs), and (2) the accuracy.
 You should also include non-recurrent results as a baseline.
 Also try changing the vocabulary size and using dropout.
+The easiest way to do this for this assignment is to check the accuracy at checkpoints.

-You may, of course, add more layers and modify other aspects of the model for a more thorough analysis.
+You may, of course, add more layers and modify other aspects of the model for a more thorough analysis, but this is not required.
 Detail whether your results are expected or not.

+To gain full credit, include the following in your analysis:

+* a linear perceptron baseline
+* an equivalent logistic regression baseline
+* a multi-layer perceptron (feed-forward neural network)
+  * Try changing the depth (number of layers) and breadth (number of neurons per layer).
+Do you notice a trend in performance?
+* LSTM recurrent neural network
+  * Same as MLP.

 Extra Credit (+10pts): Figure out how to use a pre-trained GloVe embedding layer instead of learning one from scratch and add this to your performance analysis.